post-MESH lab

 Core Members

-Simona Adinolfi is a PhD student at Ghent University.
-Her PhD project examines contemporary novels of migration using a critical posthumanities framework to show how canonical themes usually associated with narratives of migration are being subverted and complicated on a formal level.
+Simona Adinolfi is a postdoc at Ghent University and Justus Liebig University Giessen (Germany).
+Her PhD project examined contemporary novels of migration using a critical posthumanities framework to show how canonical themes usually associated with narratives of migration are being subverted and complicated on a formal level.
 Her research interests include narrative theory, the critical posthumanities, migration studies, as well as questions of memory and narrative identity.

 Marco Caracciolo is an Associate Professor of English and Literary Theory at Ghent University in Belgium.
 He led the NARMESH project until July 2022.
 Drawing inspiration from cognitive science, the philosophy of mind, and the environmental humanities, his work explores the forms of experience afforded by narrative in literary fiction and other media (especially video games).
 He is the author of several books, including most recently Contemporary Fiction and Climate Uncertainty: Narrating Unstable Futures (Bloomsbury, 2022) and Contemporary Narrative and the Spectrum of Materiality (De Gruyter, 2023).